 Why You Will Love This Recipe

-- Vegan & Gluten-Free: There are no dairy, eggs, or gluten in these muffins, making them perfect for those with food allergies or sensitivities.
+- Vegan & Gluten-Free: Delicious, these are the best gluten free blueberry muffins with perfect flavors and a great texture.
+These blueberry and banana muffins also have no eggs and no dairy in them, making them perfect for those with food allergies or sensitivities.

 If you love blueberries, be sure to check out my Blueberry Bread, Vegan Blueberry Muffins, Blueberry and Apple Crumble, Blueberry Pancakes, Blueberry Chia Breakfast, and Blueberry Elixir Smoothie next.